>-

 * Cross-Platform Development: Making changes to a shared core logic library (e.g., in Rust or C++) and its bindings for a web (Wasm) and mobile (FFI) application.

 The current workaround—manually providing context via copied files or summaries—is brittle and time-consuming.
-A true multi-repository context allows Claude Code to navigate these relationships natively, understanding that a function defined in lib/shared-utils is being imported and used in app/web-client.
+A 2023 study by GitHub found developers lose up to 15% of their time on context switching between tools and tasks.
+A true multi-repository context could reclaim a significant portion of that lost time by allowing Claude Code to navigate these relationships natively, understanding that a function defined in lib/shared-utils is being imported and used in app/web-client.

 The primary risk when an AI has access to multiple codebases is context contamination.
 This occurs when: